Raddlebarn Primary & Nursery School – ‘Success for All’

 Our children will take responsibility for their learning and we will work in partnership with their parents to support their growth.
 They will leave us equipped with the skills to reflect upon themselves as learners, and to become resourceful young people ready to make a positive contribution to their community, their future learning and the world around them.

-This year we will be looking at different values each month, children will be discussing the values and what they mean to them in their classes.
+We look at different values each month, children will discuss these values and what they mean to them in their classes and within assemblies, whilst it threads through all we do.

 We value every child’s journey and believe in ‘Success for All’.